Kkkermit/chart.js-ts-ui/README.md

 - Project Link: https://github.com/Kkkermit/chart.js-ts-ui.git

-# ⭐ If you a fan of this repo or are using it, please consider leaving a star ⭐
+# ⭐ If you are a fan of this repo or are using it, please consider leaving a star ⭐